Attention Overload: Choice under Attention Overload

+In some cases, the attention frequency will be uniquely identified for certain alternatives.
+For instance, in addition to Example 1, we have $\ChoiProb(c|R)=0.25$ for some $R\supseteq \{a,b,c,d\}$.
+Then, the lower bound for $\phi(c|\{a,b,c,d\})$, while being free of the underlying preference, must be $0.25$.
+Hence, the attention frequency is point-identified to be $0.25$ since the upper bound is also $0.25$.

-Theorem~\ref{theorem:Revealed Attention} is useful in real world applications where it informs a firm (a government) how much attention each product (policy) receives among other options.
-While the lower bounds can be interpreted as the pessimistic evaluation for attention, the upper bound captures optimistic evaluation.
-The question is whether these local pessimistic (optimistic) evaluations hold globally, that is, we ask whether there is an underlying attention rule, $\mu$, satisfying attention overload such that the attention frequencies agree with the pessimistic (optimistic) evaluations for every set.
-Due to the richness in attention rule allowed by our assumption, it turns out that the answer is affirmative.
-We state this result in the following theorem.
+Theorem \ref{theorem:Revealed Attention} is useful in real world applications to inform a firm/government how much attention each product/policy receives among other options.
+While the lower bound can be interpreted as the pessimistic evaluation for attention, the upper bound captures optimistic evaluation.
+The question is whether these local pessimistic (optimistic) evaluations hold globally, that is, we ask whether there is an underlying attention rule $\mu$ satisfying attention overload such that the attention frequencies agree with the pessimistic (optimistic) evaluations for every set.
+Due to the richness in attention rule allowed by our Assumption \ref{assumption:Attention Overload}, it turns out that the answer is affirmative.

 \begin{thm}[Pessimistic Evaluation for Attention] Let $\ChoiProb$ be an AOM and $(\succ,\mu)$ represent $\ChoiProb$.
 Then there exists a pessimistic attention rule $\mu^*$ such that $(\succ,\mu^*)$ is also an AOM representation of $\ChoiProb$.
 That is, for all $S$, $\phi_{\mu^*}(a|S)=\max\limits_{R\supseteq S} \ChoiProb(a|R)$. \end{thm}